chhuang-one/sqxclib/doc/SqApp.md

 ## 4 Migrations

 C function sq_app_make_schema(), C++ method makeSchema() can produce schema by using migration files.
-User can specify which version of the schema to generate.
-If user specify version as 0, program will use default version (version of schema in database).
+Developer can specify which version of the schema to generate.
+If version 0 is specified, program will use default version (version of schema in database).

 	Return value of C function sq_app_make_schema() and C++ makeSchema():